emdashdrupal/Carto/Home.md

 # Carto wiki homepage

-Use Carto to export your city data and visualize it in layers in Geographical Information Systems (GIS) software or online viewers.
+Use the Carto mod for Cities: Skylines 2 to export your city data, and visualize it in layers in Geographical Information Systems (GIS) software or online viewers.
 This can help you analyze your city and plan ahead.

 > [!TIP]
 > This manual is compatible with version 0.3.